Elemental, 2023

 20 x 25”

-Elemental consists of a body of work with photography, installation, and sculpture pieces that examine the simulacrum of nature in interior spaces and its intersection with current and historical trends that reference facets of East Asian philosophy, design, and places.
-The series continues Zhang’s exploration into how replicas, imitations, and simulations of homelands and cultural symbols transform as a visual language unique to diasporic experience.
+Elemental is a series of photographs, sculptures, and installations that examines simulated nature in interior spaces and its intersection with contemporary and historical references to East Asian philosophy, design, and place.
+The series continues Zhang's exploration of how how replicas, imitations, and cultural symbols transform into visual languages unique to diasporic communities.

-This series of five photographs depicts arrangements of the five Chinese wuxing phases (earth, water, wood, metal, and fire) in the form of household objects and items found in Zhang’s new neighbourhood that she moved to during the pandemic.
-The series is a presentation of Zhang’s attempts to get acquainted with new surroundings, working with the elemental agents of change, and incorporating principles of feng shui as a practice of agency and intention.
+The series comprises five photographs depicting the Chinese wuxing elements—earth, water, wood, metal, and fire—through arrangements of household objects and items found in Zhang's neighbourhood after moving there during the pandemic.
+These works reflect an effort to become acquainted with a new environment while engaging feng shui as a practice of intention, adaptation, and agency.

 This project was made possible with the support of the Canada Council for the Arts, the Superframe Framing Fund, and the Ontario Arts Council’s Career Catalyst Grant.